dustinpfister/blog_posts/_posts/threejs-getting-started.md

 ### Make sure you are hosting what you are working on via HTTP rather than the file protocol

 One thing that I think should be worth mentioning is that threejs and any additional assets should be hosted via http rather than the [file protocol](/2020/09/21/js-getting-started-file-protocol/).
 In other words it is not a good idea to just copy and past files into a folder and then open up an index html file in a browser by way of ctrl + o.
-It is then a good idea to host what is being worked on via http, even when working on it locally.
+It might work okay in some situations, but I have found that often I will run into problems with the file protocol that need to be resoved by lossening by browser security settings, or hosting what I am working on over http.

-To do this one will need some way to set up and run some back end code, or at least some kind of static web sever to host a public folder via http.
+To do this one will need some way to set up and run some back end code, or at least some kind of static web sever to host a public folder via http or https.
 There are a number of ways to go about doing this, but if you like javaScript as much as I do then you will want to have some sever side code that is a nodejs script of some kind.
+This is great because there is a how world of back end javaScript code for doing things in the back end without having to learn a whole other programing language.
 I have wrote a post on how to go about getting started with this sort of thing by just working with [nodejs by itself by making some kind of vanilla javaScript solution for a basic web sever](/2017/12/04/nodejs-simple-static-sever-file/).
 However it might be best to make use of some kind of [sever side framework like express](/2018/05/24/express-static/).

 ### Some knowledge of topics outside of geometry and other topics outside of javaScript is helpful